Decred-Bulls/decred-marketing/README.md

 #### How to create content

 - Put Decred into perspective - compare DAO size, compare governance model, compare how much of tx are being mixed, compare DEX.
 (Many) People don't derive own conclusions, they consume what you show them.
 - Potential monthly content: compare developer activity with other projects.
-There is account on Twitter that does all the stats, we just need to create article/podcast/tweetstorm/reddit post with these stats
+There is account on Twitter  that does all the stats, we just need to create article/podcast/tweetstorm/reddit post with these stats. https://twitter.com/coincodecap/status/1307258131550892032
 -

 ### New platforms